Signs of the Last Days: Arrogance

 Many of our nation’s leaders and influencers -the educational establishment, the main stream media, and Hollywood – are actively suppressing truth, and the American people seem to like it that way.

 Will judgment come to America or is it already here?
-It’s here now.
+I believe it’s here now.
 The only question is will it destroy us, or do we still have space for repentance?

 Making the Decision to Pursue Truth